 500 North Benton Street

 Leapfrog courses engage students age 4 (PreK) through grade 3 in challenging academic adventures.
 Hands-on activities help children with demonstrated strength in math or verbal areas acquire and practice new concepts in unique and interesting ways.
-Each half-day Leapfrog course is designed to accommodate two grade levels: PreK/K, K/1, 1/2, or 2/3.
+With the exception of Challenge Lab makerspaces in Evanston and Palatine, each half-day Leapfrog course is designed to accommodate two grade levels: PreK/K, K/1, 1/2, or 2/3.
 This structure provides more course options and allows students with similar skills and abilities to be grouped together.
 Enrollment in PreK through K/1 courses is approximately 16 students; grades 1/2 and 2/3 courses accommodate approximately 18 students.
-All students receive a final, narrative evaluation of their work.
-Leapfrog evaluations provide feedback about the student’s engagement in the course.
-Evaluations are sent to families via e-mail after the end of the Summer Program season, usually by late September.
+Families receive a final, narrative evaluation of student work in Leapfrog courses.
+Evaluations provide feedback about engagement in the course and are emailed to families after the program concludes, usually by late September.
+Challenge Lab participants may be in grades 1–4 and do not receive post-session, written evaluations.

 Leapfrog students are encouraged to bring to class a water bottle and a peanut/tree nut-free snack that does not require refrigeration or heating.
 Half-day courses routinely take a snack break about halfway through each three-hour class.
-All-day Leapfrog courses usually take two breaks each day.
+In all-day courses, students usually take two breaks each day.

-Students enrolled in both a morning course and an afternoon course, and those enrolled in all-day courses, are automatically enrolled in the 12 noon to 1 p.m. lunch/recess program at no extra charge.
-Teaching assistants supervise students while they eat lunch and participate in games and recreational activities.
+Students enrolled in both a morning course and an afternoon course or in an all-day course will be supervised by staff from 12 noon to 1 p.m. for lunch and recess time.
 Families must provide a bag lunch that does not require refrigeration or heating.

 A no peanut/tree nut policy is in effect at all Leapfrog program sites.
-Our staff monitors students during snack breaks and at lunch.
-If a student brings a peanut or tree nut product for snack or lunch, the item will be removed from the classroom.
+Our staff monitors students' snack and lunch items and will remove items containing peanuts or tree nuts.

 Leapfrog courses are taught in English.
 Students must be confident and comfortable speaking English in order to participate in Leapfrog courses.